 A Masters degree is an academic degree awarded to individuals who successfully denote a higher level of expertise.
 There are two main types of Masters - taught and research.

 St. Petersburg city is located along the Neva River.
 It has a population of over 5 million residents.
 The city has 716 public schools and 80 vocational schools.

-Request Information Master's Degrees in Sociology in St. Petersburg in Russia 2018
+Request Information Master's Degrees in Social Sciences in St. Petersburg in Russia 2019

-The programme ‘International Sociology’ is taught in English.
-It targets students interested in processes and changes taking place in modern Western and Eastern societies. [+]
+The programme ‘International Sociology’ targets students interested in multidisciplinary study on social, economical, political and cultural changes in modern Western and Eastern societies.